junxit/us-congress-bills-116/metadata.md

 - 2019-07-30 — Introduced in Senate
 - 2019-07-30 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2020-12-09 — Passed Senate without amendment by Unanimous Consent. (text: CR S7375)
+- 2020-12-09 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2020-12-09 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2020-12-09 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S7375)